 - You can choose to make a bequest in your will;

-- You can designate American Atheists as a beneficiary of your retirement accounts or other financial accounts;
+- You can designate American Atheists as a beneficiary of your retirement accounts or other financial accounts; or

 A bequest in your will is one of the most popular ways to join the Legacy Circle and helps guarantee that American Atheists will continue to be the leading voice for atheism and the absolute separation of religion from government for years to come.
-You are in control of your assets during your lifetime and you are free to change your beneficiaries or the distribution of your assets at any time.
+You are in control of your assets during your lifetime, and you are free to change your beneficiaries or the distribution of your assets at any time.

 You can support American Atheists through your will in these ways: